CarInsurance.com Insights

 - For liability, vehicles used in racing contests

-- Endorsements/Riders: These are extra coverages, like rental vehicles, rideshare coverage or roadside assistance, that are added to a policy and have an additional cost.
+- Endorsements/Riders: These are extra coverages, such as rental vehicles, rideshare coverage or roadside assistance, that are added to a policy and incur an additional cost.

 What are liability limits in car insurance?